 While coworking spaces have their advantages, they also come with some drawbacks that may make them less suitable for certain remote workers.
 Here are some potential challenges you may face in a coworking space:

-- Distractions and Noise: One of the main challenges of coworking spaces, as experienced by Jamie in our anecdote, is the potential for distractions and noise.
+- Distractions and Noise: One of the main challenges of coworking spaces is the potential for distractions and noise.
 With many professionals working in close proximity, it can be difficult to maintain focus and avoid interruptions.
 For those who require a quiet environment to work effectively, a coworking space may not be the best choice.

 - Cost: Depending on the membership plan and location, coworking spaces can be expensive, especially when compared to working from home.
 The monthly fees may not be justifiable for remote workers with a tight budget or those who only need a workspace occasionally.